GeorgiNikZlatev/SQL_Project_Data_Job_Analysis/README.md

 - **Visual Studio Code:** My go-to for database management and executing SQL queries.
 - **Git & GitHub:** Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.

+# Dataset
+This dataset pulls job postings from Google's search results for Data Analyst positions in the United States.

+Data collection started on November 4th, 2022, and adds ~100 new job postings to this dataset daily.

+🔍 Dataset can be found here: [Dataset Link](https://www.kaggle.com/datasets/lukebarousse/data-analyst-job-postings-google-search?select=gsearch_jobs.csv)
 # The Analysis

 Each query for this project aimed at investigating specific aspects of the data analyst job market.
 Here’s how I approached each question: